GUIDE

 An at-a-glance overview of popular options and who they suit.

 This is a neutral overview of common options people use.
-The right choice depends on what you want to practice (spot vs. derivatives, manual vs. automated, mobile vs. desktop).
+The right choice depends on what you want to practice: spot vs. derivatives, chart execution vs. app workflow, and manual trading vs. system testing.

 Quick comparison